 4 New COVID-19 Cases Reported on Kaua‘i

-The Hawai‘i State Department of Health Kaua‘i District Health Office reported four new cases of COVID-19 on Tuesday, April 20.
+The Kaua‘i District Health Office reported four new cases of COVID-19 on Friday, Dec.
+11.

-Today’s cases bring the number of active cases to five, with 239 cumulative cases.
-Kaua‘i’s cumulative case count includes 204 confirmed locally, two probable, and 33 positive cases diagnosed elsewhere, as they received their pre-travel test results after arriving on the island.
+Today’s cases bring the number of on-island active cases to 15, with 152 cumulative cases.
+Kaua‘i’s cumulative case count includes 133 confirmed locally, one probable, and 18 positive cases diagnosed elsewhere, as they received their pre-travel test results after arriving on island.

 “The virus is circulating in our community and is not confined to one location or part of our island.
 If we are all careful whenever we are out, we can continue to enjoy our Tier 4 activities through the holidays,” said Mayor Derek S. K. Kawakami.
 “It is essential to wear your mask at all times when outside your home and around other people.”